 Sometimes an assigned project in one of his classes doesn’t spark his curiosity.
 When this happens, he politely asks his professor if he can create an extended version.
 He knows that it’s on him to do it well.

-For him, Eclectic homeschooling is a method that taught him to live what he learns.
+For him, eclectic homeschooling is a method that taught him to live what he learns.
 And that’s part of the purpose of teaching our children, as far as I can see.

 Which Learning Styles Does Eclectic Homeschooling Work For?

-Good news!
-It works for all of learning modalities and learning styles.
-Eclectic homeschooling is incredibly flexible.
 It allows you to tailor your curriculum choices and teaching methods to meet your child’s needs.

-Whether your child needs structure or variety, worksheets or hands-on projects or movies and audiobooks, Eclectic homeschooling has got you covered.
+Whether your child needs structure or variety, worksheets or hands-on projects or movies and audiobooks, eclectic homeschooling has got you covered.
 (Our Audible Membership has come in very handy for this!)

 Implementing Eclectic Homeschooling